rishu2604/Shrink-It/README.md

 # Functions:
 # createArr():
 Initializes an array of 128 nodes, each representing a character with its frequency set to 0.
+Loop Iteration (128 times):
+    The for loop runs from i = 0 to i = 127 (128 times), covering all ASCII characters.
+Node Initialization:
+    For each iteration of the loop, a new Node object is created using the new operator.
+The pointer to this new node is added to the arr vector, which is a member variable of the huffman class.
+The data member of the node is set to the ASCII value represented by the loop variable i.
+This means the data member stores the actual character value (for example, when i is 65, arr[i]->data would be 'A' since the ASCII value of 'A' is 65).
+The freq member of the node is initialized to 0, indicating that the frequency of this character in the input data has not been counted yet.

 # traverse(Node *r, string str):
 Traverses the Huffman tree and assigns binary codes to leaf nodes (0 for left child, 1 for right child).